 - Feeling dizzy, unsteady, lightheaded or faint

-- Feeling like things around you were unreal
+- Feeling like things around you were unreal, or that you were detached from yourself

 - Fear of losing control or going crazy